vect-0r/decoding-dp/stdDP.md

 **Problem Link : https://practice.geeksforgeeks.org/problems/stickler-theif-1587115621/1#**

-- Observation : Note the use of Grredy approach with dp to eliminate some portion of recursion tree.
+- Observation : Note the use of Greedy approach with dp to eliminate some portion of recursion tree.

 ```cpp
 class Solution